equitymarkets/group_project_3_wildfires/README.md

 INSERT PRATIK IMAGES

-  * The count of fire is the same over years.
+  * The count of fire is the same over the years.

-  * The average size in fire increased over years.
+  * The average size in fire increased over the years.

   * The biggest "Cause" category in fire size is naturally caused fires